ashvardanian/SimSIMD/include/README.md

 ## Highlights

-This is the most complete SDK in the project.
+This is the primary SDK in the project.
 It is the right layer if you want exact control over dtypes, allocators, packed buffers, dispatch, and host-side partitioning.

 __Full kernel surface.__